proto17/dji_droneid/README.md

 Update: I've skipped this too.
 Handily the burst I am looking at right now didn't need much in the way of phase adjustments

+Update (9 April 2022): In very quick and rough experiments it seems like I can use the cross correlation results from the ZC sequence to directly adjust for absolute phase offsets :D  More experimentation is needed to be sure, but it looks hopeful and sorta makes sense.
+I wasn't sure if cross correlation of the ZC sequence would give me frequency or phase information.
+I think that autocorrelating the ZC sequence will give me the frequency offset, and cross correlating with the generated sequence will give me phase information (also amplitude if I ever get that far).

 ## Symbol Extraction
 This is super simple and just requires being time and frequency aligned with knowledge of the cyclic prefixes